The Easy Way to Stop Smoking: Criticism

 Pneumologist and tobacco addiction expert Bertrand Dautzenberg does not consider Allen Carr's Easyway to deal with evidence-based techniques.
 Dautzenberg's opinion is that while coaching methods are acceptable, Carr's book dismisses nicotine physical dependence and opposes substitution treatment; he concludes that doctors should advise against Allen Carr's Easyway method.
 Dautzenberg's own critics have noted that Dautzenberg's daily practice and interest is in the study of addiction and not in possible cures for addiction.
+Furthermore, two randomised controlled trials formed part of the evidence which led to approval for Allen Carr's Easyway to Stop Smoking in-person Live Group Seminars use on the National Health Service (NHS).
+Approval was granted by England's internationally renowned National Institute for Health and Care Excellence (NICE) with the committee finding that Allen Carr's Easyway was not only effective but also cost-effective.
+Allen Carr's Easyway is now used by NHS/Local Council Stop Smoking Services.
+Further studies continue to confirm the effectiveness of the method.

+Legacy

+Ubisoft developed the Nintendo DS game My Health Coach: Easyway to Stop Smoking based on the book.